Chart Color Schemes

 Infrastructure

-Mount Austin has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Mount Austin has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified eight projects that could impact the area, with key ones being the Wagga Wagga Special Activation Precinct, Riverina Intermodal Freight and Logistics (RiFL) Hub, Gissing Oval Amenities Upgrade, and Wagga Wagga Health Service Redevelopment Stage 3.
+Eight projects have been identified by AreaSearch as potentially impacting the area.
+These include the Wagga Wagga Special Activation Precinct, Riverina Intermodal Freight and Logistics Hub (RiFL), Gissing Oval Amenities Upgrade, and Wagga Wagga Health Service Redevelopment Stage 3.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.